-Trump proposes Palestinian state with capital in eastern Jerusalem
+In peace bid, Trump proposes Palestinian state with capital in eastern Jerusalem

 Before the Trump announcement, thousands of Palestinians demonstrated in Gaza City and Israeli troops reinforced positions near a flashpoint site between the Palestinian city of Ramallah and the Jewish settlement of Beit El in the West Bank.

-A Netanyahu spokesman said the Israeli leader would fly to Moscow on Wednesday to brief Russian President Vladimir Putin on the proposals.

-Palestinian leaders had said they were not invited to Washington, and that no plan could work without them.

-On Monday Palestinian leader Mahmoud Abbas said he would not agree to any deal that did not secure a two-state solution.
+On Monday, Palestinian leader Abbas said he would not agree to any deal that did not secure a two-state solution.
 That formula, the basis for many years of frustrated international peace efforts, envisages Israel co-existing with a Palestinian state.

-Palestinians have refused to deal with the Trump administration in protest at such pro-Israeli policies as its moving the U.S. Embassy in Israel from Tel Aviv to Jerusalem, whose eastern half the Palestinians seek for a future capital.

-The Trump administration in November reversed decades of U.S. policy when Secretary of State Mike Pompeo said Washington no longer regarded the settlements on West Bank land as a breach of international law.
-Palestinians and most countries view the settlements as illegal, which Israel disputes.

-Additional reporting by Ali Sawafta in Ramallah, Ari Rabinovitch in Jerusalem and Dan Williams and Steve Holland in Washington; Editing by Howard Goller
+Additional reporting by Ali Sawafta in Ramallah, Ari Rabinovitch in Jerusalem and Dan Williams and Steve Holland in Washington; Editing by Howard Goller and Alistair Bell